-- You change your cover using the options detailed in section 9 - You've chosen the Increasing Cover or Increasing Family Income Cover options - We receive additional information regarding your application and your terms are changed because of this (see section 6 for more details) - You've selected Zurich Accelerate and we change the Accelerate premium.
+- you change your cover using the options detailed in section 9 - you've chosen Increasing Cover - we receive additional information regarding your application and your terms are changed because of this (see further details in section 6).

 If you do make a change to your cover, we'll tell you how much your new premium will be.
 The change will take place from your next premium due date.